Information

 Core Courses

-Core courses are mandatory and are spread over the two semesters.
+Core courses are mandatory and are spread over two semesters.
 They cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
-Weekly tutorials given by our Teaching Assistants complement the core courses and allow students to revise and discuss concepts and issues address in class and prepare for exams.
+Weekly tutorials given by our Teaching Assistants complement the core courses and allow students to revise and discuss concepts and issues addressed in class and prepare for exams.
+The core courses listed on this page represent those for the current academic year.

 Introduction to Transitional Justice